Catholic League calls for Ryan to fire chief of staff

 The letter continued: "At that point, I thought that I had little choice but to resign, as my assumption was that you had the absolute prerogative and authority to end my term as House chaplain."

-Burks has not yet responded to CNN's request for comment for this story, but disputed what Conroy wrote in a statement Thursday.
+Burks disputed what Conroy wrote in a statement Thursday.

 "I strongly disagree with Father Conroy's recollection of our conversation," he said.
 "I am disappointed by the misunderstanding, but wish him the best as he continues to serve the House."